 This means that you get accurate, consistent, and vibrant colors, which offer a noticeable improvement over the previous-generation 27″ 1440p 144Hz IPS panels that were limited to 8-bit color (16.7 million colors) and standard sRGB color gamut.

 Note that to get 10-bit color, you will have to limit the refresh rate to 120Hz.

 Additionally, the Aorus AD27QD supports entry-level HDR (High Dynamic Range) with VESA’s DisplayHDR 400 certification.

-The HDR400 support of the Aorus AD27QD display will provide you with a small but noticeable boost in peak luminance from the typical 280-nits up to ~450-nits for HDR content which nicely complements the wide color gamut.
+HDR400 support of the Aorus AD27QD display will provide you with a small but noticeable boost in peak luminance from the typical 280-nits up to ~450-nits for HDR content, which nicely complements the wide color gamut.

-The Aorus AD27QD input lag performance is excellent with just below 9ms of delay which is imperceptible even by professional gamers.
+The Aorus AD27QD input lag performance is excellent with just below 5ms of delay, which is imperceptible even by professional gamers.

-What’s more, the response time speed of 4ms (GtG – Gray to Gray pixel transition) is sufficient to eliminate ghosting and motion blur of fast-moving objects in fast-paced games.
+What’s more, the response time speed of 4ms (GtG – Gray to Gray pixel transition) is sufficient to eliminate most of ghosting and motion blur of fast-moving objects in fast-paced games.

-For FreeSync, you will need a compatible graphics card by AMD or NVIDIA (RTX 20-series, GTX 10-series, or newer).
-Though the Aorus AD27QD isn’t officially G-SYNC compatible, VRR works like a charm with compatible NVIDIA cards.
+For FreeSync, you will need a compatible graphics card by AMD or NVIDIA (RTX 20-series, GTX 10-series, GTX 16-series, or newer).
+The Aorus AD27QD is certified by NVIDIA as G-SYNC compatible, and VRR works like a charm with compatible cards.

 Naturally, you can’t use FreeSync/G-SYNC simultaneously with the Aim Stabilizer backlight strobing technology.